Delivery and Retry Options

 Retry Options (Treatment Properties) Defined

-The following table defines all available Retry options (sometimes referred to as treatment properties).
+The following table defines all available Retry options.

 |Retry Count||The maximum number of consecutive attempts to retry a record.|